About fleece bedding & cage accessories – How it works, how to use it, how to clean it.

 Snowy’s Quick Guide to a Clean Cage:

+I have taken some snaps here at home, of myself going through the steps of cleaning the cage for Snowy.
 The instructions are easy to follow – it really does not have to be difficult to have a clean and tidy cage.

 Take your pets out and put them somewhere safe while you clean their cage.